tcaviness/robotics/README.md

-This was a simblee device that contoled a robotic platform.
+#Simblee Robot

+This robot was controlled by a Simblee BLE device.
+It had a sabertooth motor controller on it.